bawn92/bawn92.github.io/_posts/blog/2017-02-22-Building-on-designs-hexly.markdown

 ##### Infrastructure

 Access to data is key for any modern web application.
 For this reason I allowed the latest trending hashtags to be analyized and visualized through the application.
-I feed a significant number of tweets from twitter into Watson API's and then visualized the results.
+I inputed a large quantity of tweets from twitter into Watson API's and then visualized the results.
 This was all deployed on IBM Cloud using Cloud Foundry and its python runtime environment.

 <div class="honeycombpic">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/hexly-infra.png?raw=true" />
 </div>

-##### Demo
+##### Application Demo

 <div class="honeycombpic">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/hexly.gif?raw=true" />